Home >> Breakfasts >>

 - Blend very well these ingredients, then set aside.

-- Heat in the saucepan over medium heat 1 tablespoon of vegetable oil.
+- Heat in the saucepan over high heat 1 tablespoon of olive oil.

 - 1 Epazote sprig.

-- Mix the ingredients and bring the salsa to a boil over high heat.
+- Mix the saucepan ingredients and wait for the salsa to boil.

-- When it boils reduce to medium heat and cook the salsa for about 3 minutes, until it thickens a little; stir occasionally.
+- When the salsa boils reduce to medium heat and cook the salsa for about 5 minutes, until it thickens a little; stir occasionally.

-- Reduce to low heat and put in the saucepan all the tortilla triangles that were browned.
-Try to mix them with the salsa without breaking them.
+- Reduce to low heat, put in the saucepan all the tortilla triangles that were fried and mix them with the salsa without breaking them.

-- Cook the fried tortilla chips for about 3 minutes, until the salsa has a very thick consistency; stir occasionally.
+- Cook the green chilaquiles for about 3 minutes, until the salsa has a very thick consistency; stir occasionally.
 Then set aside.

 - Discard the epazote sprig that was put in the chilaquiles.